ArshadRM/FBLA-Coding-Programming-2024-Presentation/README.md

 ### Presentation of the [Coding and Programming Event](https://connect.fbla.org/headquarters/files/High%20School%20Competitive%20Events%20Resources/Individual%20Guidelines/Presentation%20Events/Coding--Programming.pdf) for the 2024 Georgia FBLA State Leadership Conference
 *  We won 2nd and qualified to represent Georgia in the 2024 National Conference.
 *  Source Code available upon [request](mailto:rafeekarshad@gmail.com).

+# 2023-2024 Topic
+Create a program that allows your school’s Career and Technical Education Department to collect and store information about business and community partners.
+This program should include information on at least 25 different partners (real or fictional), with details such as, but not limited to, the type of organization, resources available, and direct contact information for an individual.
+The program should enable users to search and filter the information as needed.

 ## Presentation Slides
 <img src="https://github.com/ArshadRM/FBLA-Coding-Programming-2024-Presentation/blob/main/presentation_images/images/1.png?raw=true" alt="intro-slide"/>